BarRaiders/barraiders.github.io/docs/faqs/stream-counter/troubleshooting.md

-## Troubleshooting
+# Stream Counter - Troubleshooting

-## ACCESS DENIED in FileName after pressing Save:
+## Access Denied in FileName after pressing Save
 You're trying to save to a location where the plugin doesn't have permission to write too.
 Instead try `c:\temp\myfile.txt` or your *My Documents* folder.

 ## Pressing `...` doesn't open file explorer